101 Cooking For Two

 The difference between T-bone steaks and Porterhouse steaks.

-To reheat, warm the steak gently to avoid overcooking.
-Use a skillet over low heat with a bit of oil or butter, or wrap in foil and heat in a 250ยฐF oven until warmed through.
-The microwave works in a pinch but can dry it out fast.
+• Reheat gently: Warm in a skillet over low heat with a bit of oil or butter, or wrap in foil and heat in a 250°F oven until warmed through.
+The microwave works in a pinch but can dry the meat.

 Yes.
-Pan sear for a few minutes per side, then transfers to a preheated oven to finish to your desired temperature.
-The area of the steak next to the bone will not sear well due to the meat shrinking of the meat as it cooks.
-It will be identical Pan Seared Oven Roasted Strip Steak.
+Pan-sear in a hot skillet for a few minutes per side, then transfer to a preheated oven to finish to your desired temperature.
+The area next to the bone won’t sear as well because the meat pulls away slightly as it cooks — the result will be similar to my Pan Seared Oven Roasted Strip Steak.

 Can I cook a thicker steak this way?

-No, you will burn the outside before the center is cooked.
-This works well up to 1ยฝ inches thick as long as the steaks are rested well at room temperature before cooking.
+No. You’ll burn the outside before the center is done.
+This method works well up to 1½ inches thick if the steaks are rested at room temperature first.

-Steaks over 1ยฝ inches thick should be cooked by reverse searing or at a lower grill temperature to allow the heat to penetrate before the outside is overcooked.
+For steaks over 1½ inches thick, use reverse searing or a lower grill temperature to allow the heat to penetrate before the outside overcooks.

 Looking for another cut?
-Try one of these other grill favorites:
+Try one of these grill favorites:

 porterhouse steak with fries on blue plate